Routledge/Round Table Commonwealth Studentships

 Overview

-The studentships are funded by The Round Table: The Commonwealth Journal of International Affairs and the journal’s publisher, Routledge, in association with the Association of Commonwealth Universities (ACU).
+The PhD studentships provide support for research projects on Commonwealth related themes.
+The studentships are funded by The Round Table: The Commonwealth Journal of International Affairs and the journal's publisher, Routledge, in association with the ACU.

 Details

-• Be of relevance to more than one Commonwealth country.
+• Be of relevance to a Commonwealth country other than the UK

 Mentorship

-As part of the studentship, applicants are required to identify and work with a mentor at a university in a Commonwealth country other than that in which they are based.
+As part of the studentship, applicants are required to identify and work with a mentor at an ACU member university in a Commonwealth country other than their own.
 This should be an expert in a subject linked to the applicant’s subject of research, who will be able to provide support and advice during the studentship.
+Before applying, applicants are encouraged to informally approach at least one potential mentor and, if their application is successful, will then be required to obtain a letter of support from their mentor to agree to the mentorship before their studentship is confirmed.

 The role of the mentor